PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 fut.add_done_callback(handle_result)
 ```

-Quick note, if exception will happen inside the executor method it will be
+A quick note: if an exception happens inside the executor method, it will be
 returned when getting the result.
 Testing this will be left as an exercise to
 the reader.